samsonyuwono/samsonyuwono.github.io/_posts/2017-08-24-rails_how_to_add_custom_fields_to_devise.markdown

 When I started my Rails project with Devise, I initially thought that it would be a matter of inserting my custom field to the sign up views page and adjusting accordingly.

 I was very wrong in that assumption and within this blog post I am going to provide a quick step by step walkthrough on how to add custom fields to your Devise pages.
+My intention is to provide a concise guide to this simple process.

 **Step 1**
 Go to `config/initializers/devise.rb`